'PM Modi's promises are nothing but drama,' says Sonia Gandhi in plenary session

 She stressed on strengthening the 'great party with which we have relations which go back in time'.

-Sinia Gandhi recalled that 40 years back Indira's Ji's stunning victory in Chikmagalur turned around Indian politics.
+Sonia Gandhi recalled that 40 years back Indira's Ji's stunning victory in Chikmagalur turned around Indian politics.
 Also, she urged that 'the party must give a similar performance'.

 On her decision to join Indian politics, Sonia Gandhi said, "You all know how due to circumstances I entered the public sphere but when I realized that the party is weakening, keeping in mind sentiments of Congressmen, I entered the political arena."